Learn

 We asked Johan to share more about why he believes in letting children take part in the kitchen:

 As they grow, they can start making their own afternoon snacks.
-My daughters are older now, and they love when I give them a small budget to plan, shop for, and cook a meal for the whole family.
+My daughters are older now, and they love when I give them a small budget to shop for, and cook a meal for the whole family.
 A good tip: teach them to check what’s already in the cupboards before they go shopping.
 It gives them a real sense of ownership and pride to prepare a meal on their own.

 Their mom and I usually take care of dinner, but every now and then, as a fun little challenge, they love doing it all themselves.
 I really think that early involvement in the kitchen has made all the difference.”